 Located in Amsterdam, the Van Gogh Museum houses the largest collection of Vincent van Gogh artwork in the world.
 The museum seeks to make the life and work of Vincent van Gogh as well as the art of his time accessible, reaching as many people as possible in order to enrich and inspire them.

-In addition to a substantial financial contribution, ASML has allocated a team of engineers to support the museum, developed educational programs for young students, and become a presence in one of the museum’s most famous galleries.
+In addition to a substantial financial contribution, ASML has allocated a team of engineers to support the museum through research, are developing educational programs for young students, and become a presence in one of the museum’s most famous galleries.

 Partners in Science

 “Paintings fade like flowers.” – Vincent van Gogh, April 1889

 This quote proves true, as many of his paintings and drawings have changed significantly over time due to color degradation.
 As part of the partnership, a team of ASML engineers work with the Van Gogh Museum’s restoration and conservation studio to support research into the conservation of Van Gogh’s paintings.